luogen1996/MCN/README.md

   <img src="https://github.com/luogen1996/MCN/blob/master/fig2.png" width="90%"/>
   </p>

 **Notably, running this codes can achieve  better performance than the results of our paper.
 (Nearly 1~3\% improvements on each dataset.)
-This is because we have done many optimizations of this codes lately,  like carefully adjust some training hyperparameters, optimize the training codes and  select a better checkpoint of pre-trained  backbone, etc. In addition, it's fine that the losses do not decline when you use vgg backbone.
+This is because we have done many optimizations  lately,  like carefully adjust some training hyperparameters, optimize the training codes and  select a better checkpoint of pre-trained  backbone, etc. In addition, it's fine that the losses do not decline when you use vgg backbone.
 It may be a display problem and doesn't influence the performance.**

 ## Pre-trained Models and Logs